1Picco/TV-Dynamic-Audio-Control-System/README.md

 ## Limitations of Microphone-Based Detection and Safeguards

-The loud-audio detection is performed using a microphone, which means the system cannot distinguish between loud TV audio and other loud sounds in the room.
+Audio level detection is performed using a microphone. which means the system cannot distinguish between loud TV audio and other loud sounds in the room.
 For example, a conversation near the microphone can also be detected as loud audio and may trigger an automatic volume reduction.

 To account for this limitation, automatic volume control can be disabled when it is not needed.
 When automatic volume control is disabled, the device sets the LED to a low-intensity red and uses a slow breathing effect that gradually transitions from the base red to white and back to red.